abhimishra91/insight/README.md

 * **Front End**: Front end code is in the `src_streamlit` folder.
 Along with the `Dockerfile` and `requirements.txt`

 * **Back End**: Back End code is in the `src_fastapi` folder.
-    * This folder contains script for each task: `classificationpro.py`, `nerpro.py`, `sentimentpro.py`...
+    * This folder contains directory for each task: `Classification`, `ner`, `summary`...etc
-    * `app_fastapi.py` is the main application file that calls each servie based on the api call made by the front end.
+    * Each NLP task has been implemented as a microservice, with its own fastapi server and requirements and Dockerfile so that they can be independently mantained and managed.
     * Each NLP task has its own folder and within each folder each trained model has 1 folder each.
 For example:
     ```
     - sentiment
+        > app
+            > api
-        - distilbert
+                > distilbert
                     - model.bin
                     - network.py
                     - tokeniser files
-        -roberta
+                >roberta
                     - model.bin
                     - network.py
                     - tokeniser files
     ```
     * For each new model under each service a new folder will have to be added.
     * Each folder model will need the following files: